-Stuart Lambert v Proserve UK Ltd, Sheriff Braid, 20th April 2019
+Stuart Lambert v Proserve UK Ltd, Sheriff Braid, 30th April 2019

-- HAVS case. - Defenders successfully argued that the pursuer had failed to prove that he suffered from HAVS and did not establish causation
+- HAVS case. - Defenders were in breach of regulations but successfully argued that the pursuer had failed to prove that he suffered from HAVS and did not establish causation.

 Gheorge Dehenes v T Bourne & Son Ltd, Sheriff Reith QC, 2nd May 2019